actions/delete-package-versions/README.md

       token: ${{ secrets.PAT }}
   ```

+# GitHub Enterprise Server

+This action works with GitHub Enterprise Server.
+It uses the `GITHUB_API_URL` environment variable to determine the GitHub Enterprise Server URL.
+The environment variable is automatically set in workflows.
+GitHub Connect should be configured on the server to allow using the action from dotcom.
+See - [Enabling automatic access to GitHub.com actions using GitHub Connect](https://docs.github.com/en/enterprise-server/admin/github-actions/managing-access-to-actions-from-githubcom/enabling-automatic-access-to-githubcom-actions-using-github-connect)

 # License

 The scripts and documentation in this project are released under the [MIT License](https://github.com/actions/delete-package-versions/blob/main/LICENSE)